tyo-nu/DORA_XGB/README.md

 `docker run -ti dora_xgb /bin/bash`

-In this interactive bash shell, the run_example script and be run simply using:
+In this interactive bash shell, the run_example script cnd be run simply using:

 `python run_example.py`